 Again, consider the fact that "students with disabilities" represents a vastly heterogeneous group, in terms of disability type and severity.
 In most professions, increased specialization results in an advancement or improvement of services.
 Imagine that if being a "doctor" (physician) meant that the doctor needs to know how to treat patients with all types of medical needs and perform all medical procedures, everything from diagnosing the flu to performing brain surgery, and that the doctor should do this without needing special places to do any of those tasks!
-Or, suppose that piloting aircraft did not involve specialization in aircraft or purpose of flying, and that flying is flying so that any pilot should be prepared to fly all aircraft for all purposes.
+Or, suppose that piloting aircraft did not involve specialization in aircraft for all purposes.
 Got a pilot's license?
 OK, you're good to fly anything anywhere for any reason!